 If you’re accused of committing domestic violence in Washington State, then it is not enough to simply deny it.
 Yes, it is true that there are instances in which domestic violence is falsely alleged out of vindictiveness.
 But it’s rare.
 That doesn’t mean you’re necessarily a perpetrator of domestic violence, but it does mean that a court is likely to weigh your declaration of innocence in light of that fact.
 Which means you need to think about how you’re going to proceed.

 That isn’t to say that the only option is to admit fault – especially if you are not a perpetrator of domestic violence.
 But it is to say that you have to think about the tone and the content of your communications to the court and to the opposing party and you must be mindful of how your actions will appear in court.
-The best way to challenge an accusation of domestic violence in court is to behave like someone who is not a perpetrator of domestic violence.
+If you are trying to convince the court that you are not a perpetrator of domestic violence, then do not do the myriad things that perpetrators of domestic violence typically do – better yet, do the things that perpetrators of domestic violence typically don’t do.
 Instead of attacking your partner’s character, compliment it.
-Instead of blaming your partner for behavior that you have already acknowledged, own it and take demonstrative steps to address it.
+Instead of blaming your partner for problematic behavior that you have already admitted, own it and take demonstrative steps to address it.
 You can do all of this while still insisting that your parenting should not be restricted or that your freedom of movement should not be limited.

 At S.L.
 Pitts PC, we believe that in order to defend against an allegation of domestic violence in Washington State, it is absolutely imperative to take the high road in all matters related to the divorce.
 Like it or not, any deviation from that path will likely be viewed by the court as evidence in support of the domestic violence allegation.
 Navigating that path requires an experienced family law attorney to guide and advise you.
 Maintaining objectivity in your own divorce is always difficult.
 Doing it in the context of domestic violence is impossible.